 Zero-rated supplies still count as taxable.
 Consequently, they are taken into account when looking at the registration tests.
 A business making zero-rated supplies can register for VAT, but a business making wholly exempt supplies cannot.
 A business that makes a mix of taxable and exempt supplies is said to be partially exempt.
 It can register for VAT, but is subject to special rules which restrict the amount of input tax it can claim.

-For further information on which rates apply to goods and services, consult HMRC’s guidance.
+For further information on which rates apply to specific goods and services, see the HMRC’s guidance.

-Once a business is registered, it must consider its VAT record keeping requirements.
+Once a business is registered, it must comply with the VAT record keeping requirements.

 What is a valid VAT invoice?
 The information required to be shown on the invoice depends on whether it is a full invoice, or a simplified invoice for retail supplies under £250.
-HMRC has provided a table detailing what needs to be included. here.
+HMRC has provided a table detailing what needs to be included on every VAT invoice.

 Submitting VAT returns